wp-plugins/seo-consultant/readme.txt

 == Bugs and Issues ==

 Currently we noticed that SEO Consultant has a problem with the proper parsing of nofollow/dofollow links + Anchor Text Distribution (it shows empty).
 This is a bug that we're currently trying to fix.
 Any other bugs or suggestions can be made through our FB Group <https://www.facebook.com/groups/ifeedgr/>

+Also, if a site currently are based on an old server with much load, is possible to experience great latencies from the plugin.
+In this case deactivate it and report to us, via wordpress or facebook for help.
+The permanent solution is on the way!